-In this unit students develop an interpretation of a script through the three stages of the theatre production process: planning, development and presentation.
-Students specialise in two production roles, working collaboratively, creatively and imaginatively to realise the production of a script.
-They use knowledge developed during this process to analyse and evaluate the ways work in production roles can be used to interpret script excerpts previously unstudied.
-Students develop knowledge and apply elements of theatre composition, and safe and ethical working practices in the theatre.

-Students attend a performance selected from the prescribed VCE Theatre Studies Unit 3 Playlist and analyse and evaluate the interpretation of the script in the performance.
-The Playlist is published annually on the VCAA website.
+In this unit, students develop an interpretation of a script through the 3 stages of the theatre production process: planning, development and presentation.
+Students specialise in 2 production roles, working collaboratively to interpret and realise the production of a script.
+They apply the knowledge developed during this process to analyse and evaluate how production roles can be used to interpret script excerpts previously unstudied.
+Students develop knowledge of elements of theatre composition and safe, ethical, inclusive and sustainable (where possible, environmentally sustainable) working practices in the theatre.
+Students attend a performance selected from the prescribed VCE Theatre Studies Playlist and analyse and evaluate the interpretation of the script of the performance.
+The playlist is published annually on the VCAA website.